cacheflowe/ctd-creative-coding/classes/class-11.md

 ### Graphical debugging

-* It's hard...
+"Why aren't things drawing the way I expect them to?"

+* It's hard, because there as less-obvious ways to identify a problem
 * If something isn't displaying, can you make a simpler version?
 * Add a "debug view"
+  * In GLSL (shaders), there's no textual logging or output, so developers will draw various textures and stages of pixel operations to the screen to decipher what might be happening
   * [#debugviewart](https://www.instagram.com/explore/tags/debugviewart/)

 ## 🛠️ Machine Learning & AI

 ### How to do ML/AI things

-1. Use a friendly, commercially-available ML tool
+1. (Beginner) Use a friendly, commercially-available ML tool
-2. (Beginner*) Find or download a tool/library/service that someone else has created, and use it
+2. (Intermediate) Find or download a tool/library/service that someone else has created, and use it
 3. (Advanced) Download a tool that someone else has made, and train your own data set, then use that
 4. (Expert) Write your own ML tool using existing ML frameworks like PyTorch or Tensorflow